henrikstengaard/hstwb-installer/README.md

 1. HstWB Installer Setup: Switch to test mode and run installer.
 2. WinUAE: Start WinUAE using an A1200 configuration with HDF files and/or directories added.
 3. UAE4ARM: Start UAE4ARM using an A1200 configuration with HDF files and/or directories added.
-4. Real Amiga: Use 'Writing an image to CF/SD card using Win32DiskImager' example and skip automated installation, which is only for emulators.
+4. Real Amiga: Use 'Writing an image to CF/SD card using Win32DiskImager' tutorial and skip automated installation, which is only for emulators.

 #### Configuring emulator for automated installation of Workbench and Kickstart roms